paulmcn98/Smart-Dispenser/README.md

 # preform data analytics on data from mySQL server
 python3 data_analytics.py

-# run the neural network to the minutes between each use of a dispenser
+# run the neural network to predict the minutes between each use of a dispenser
 python3 machine_learning.py
 ```